kristinemlarson/gnssrefl/tests/use_cases/use_mfle.md

 You can see that the peak of the periodograms line up near to 3 meters.
 The summary plot shows that really all of the geographic regions are good.
-The rejected tracks are primarily due to the satellite not rising high enough in the sky to convince the software that the result should be kept:
+The rejected tracks (in gray) are primarily due to the satellite not rising high enough in the sky to convince the software that the result should be kept:

 <img src=mfle_2.png width=600 />

 ### Estimate Reflector Heights

+Your first task is to set an analysis strategy using <code>make_json_input</code>.
-Let's use the defaults, but ask for only the L2C data since this is a soil moisture example.
+Let's use the defaults, but ask for only the L2C data since this is for soil moisture.
+If your site is known to our database, you can enter 0 0 0 for the expected latitude, longitude, and height.

 <code>make_json_input mfle 0 0 0 -l2c T</code>

-Then
+Then you need to make more SNR files:

-<code>rinex2snr mfle 2016 1 -year_end 2019 -doy_end 366</code>
+<code>rinex2snr mfle 2016 1 -year_end 2019 -doy_end 366 -archive unavco</code>

-This should go pretty fast because the UNAVCO data files for this site are 30 sec sampling.
+This should go pretty fast because the UNAVCO data files for this site are at 30 sec sampling.
 However, please feel free to only look at one year of data if you have issues with telemetry.

 Before we look at soil moisture, let's get an idea of how often it snowed at this site: